When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Unmanaged Fund – A fund, such as an index fund or ETF with very low management fees because it does not have a management team making any investment decisions.

-- Unsecured Loan – A loan ton hat is approved without the need to provide any form of collateral in the case of default.
+- Unsecured Loan – A loan approved without the need to provide any form of collateral in the case of default.

 - United States Savings Bond – A U.S. savings bond is a debt security issued by the United States Department of the Treasury to raise funds for its government’s borrowing needs.
 They are safe long-term investments backed by the full faith of the U.S. government.